Week 1: Understanding Race & Racism

 Week 5: Now What?

 Racial equity is a process and an outcome.
 Practicing antiracism means working daily to unlearn ways of thinking and being that are rooted in white supremacy culture.
 It also requires us to foster inclusive ways of thinking as we work to co-create a future where racial identity does not determine our quality of life, access to opportunities, and/or life outcomes.
 What you have done over the past four weeks is one step in the life-long journey that is undoing racism.
 What happens next is up to you.We will not ask you to make commitments that exist without accountability as such an act rings hollow.
 We invite you to join YWCA Greenwich in our mission to eliminate racism and empower women by attending our community awareness events, participating in our DEI and antiracism workshops called DIVE, and supporting our policy priorities.
 We will continue to provide opportunities for you to co-create a more just and equitable Greenwich, Connecticut, and society, but the work is bigger than us and is happening in many places.
 If you are searching for a place to start dismantling racism, look no further than your family, friends, sphere of influence.
-The 21-Day Racial Equity and Social Justice Challenge content will soon be available on our website.
-We encourage you to revisit the content often and consider doing the challenge with others.

 - Read: Developing a Liberatory Consciousness(Barbara J. Love)